 The purpose of this manual is to explain the details of the Scyther input language, explain how to model basic protocols, and how to effectively use the Scyther tool.
 This manual does not detail the protocol execution model nor the adversary model used by the tool.
-It is therefore highly recommended to read the accompanying book [1].
-The book includes a detailed description of Scyther's underlying protocol model, security property specifications, and the algorithm.
+It is therefore highly recommended to read the accompanying book that describes, amongst other things, Scyther's underlying protocol model [1].